Who is Liable for a Single Vehicle Accident?

 - Intoxicated Driving

-Below we will discuss multiple scenarios in which there are many factors contributing to a single car accident, as well as the legal implications associated with each one.
+Below we will discuss multiple scenarios in which there are many factors contributing to an accident with just one car, as well as the legal implications associated with each one.

-The most common cause of single car accidents is driver negligence.
+The most common cause is driver negligence.
 A serious problem we face today is driver’s distracting themselves by texting and driving, reading emails or doing other activities on cellular devices.
 Failing to keep a proper lookout is a common cause of collisions today.

 Dangerous Road and Weather Conditions